CarolinaFledgling/react-pratice-task-1/README.md

 ## Focusing on :

-- Practicing using useReducer step by step🚀
+- Practice in using useReducer step by step🚀
-- Practicing using useMemo 🚀
+- Practice in using useMemo 🚀
 - Working with JavaScript Arrays Methods 🚀